Try This at Home

 Check out these leisure-time LIGO-related activities that you can try alone or with friends.
 Build an interferometer, play a game, operate a virtual interferometer, or search for gravitational waves with your own computer!

 - *NEW* Detection Alert Apps!
 Want to know when LIGO and Virgo have detected gravitational waves?
 There's an app for that!
-LIGO and Virgo now publicise 'candidate' detections to the whole world as soon as we nab one (they're called 'candidates' until they've been fully vetted, which can take several weeks to months).
-You can receive these alerts at the same time as the broader scientific community right on your smartphone!
+LIGO and Virgo now publicize 'candidate' detections to the whole world as soon as we nab one (they're called 'candidates' until they've been fully vetted, which can take some time).
+Now you can receive these alerts at the same time as the broader scientific community right on your smartphone:

 - Gravitational Wave Public Alerts You can also view LIGO/Virgo candidate detections online.
 The page includes possible source locations and the percent likelihood of the specific type of event detected (black hole-black hole merger, black hole-neutron star merger, neutron star-neutron star merger, or something in between, called the 'mass gap').
 Bookmark this page today!